Capitals vs. Flames Prediction & Picks - October 16

 Capitals Splits and Trends

-- In the 24 games Washington played that were decided by one goal, it had an 11-7-6 record (good for 28 points).
+- In the 24 games Washington played that were decided by one goal, it picked up 28 points.

-- In the 12 games last season the Capitals recorded only one goal, they went 1-10-1 (three points).
+- Last season the Capitals scored only one goal in 12 games, and went 1-10-1 (three points).

-- Washington took eight points from the 24 games last season when it scored exactly two goals (2-18-4 record).
+- Washington picked up eight points (2-18-4 record) last season when scoring two goals .

+- The Capitals picked up 69 points in their 44 games when they scored three or more goals.

+- Last season Washington scored a lone power-play goal in 32 games and picked up 36 points, with a record of 16-12-4.

-- The Capitals' opponent had more shots in 40 games last season.
-The Capitals went 11-21-8 in those matchups (30 points).
+- The Capitals' opponents had more shots in 40 games last season.
+The Capitals went 11-21-8 in those games (30 points).

 Team Stats Comparison (2022-23)